hyper07/R_ImageMatching/README.md

 - Make groups with similar images (people)
 - Find most similar image in many images.

-<span style="color:blue"> Please change "RootFolder" to your R code location and put sample images for your test <span style="color:blue">
+[#f03c15] Please change "RootFolder" to your R code location and put sample images for your test

 ## Codes